MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 >
 > Also included are *recommendations* on the technology capabilities that can help materialize those strategies.
 The recommendations don't represent an exhaustive list of all configurations available for Azure Kubernetes Service and their dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or optimize your existing environments.
 >
-> Foundational architecture that demonstrates the key recommendations: [Baseline architecture for an Azure Kubernetes Service (AKS) cluster](/azure/architecture/reference-architectures/containers/aks/baseline-aks).
+> Foundational architecture that demonstrates the key recommendations: [**Baseline architecture for an Azure Kubernetes Service (AKS) cluster**](/azure/architecture/reference-architectures/containers/aks/baseline-aks).

 ##### Technology scope